 Dog Breeds that Shed the Most

 If you don’t already know, the given breeds are the top 10 breeds that shed the most.
-And if you are planning to get any one of them, you must prepare yourself to maintain them and clean-up regularly.
+And if you are planning to get any of them, you must prepare to maintain them and clean up regularly.

 Dog Breeds that Shed the Least (Or Hypoallergenic Dog Breeds)